sotormd/nixos/docs/laptop.md

 ## System Maintenance

-Routine tasks such as updating the flake, switching configurations, garbage-collecting, repairing the Nix store, and editing secrets are handled through the unified `nixos` helper script.
+Routine tasks such as updating the flake, switching configurations, garbage-collecting, repairing the Nix store, and editing variables & secrets are handled through the unified `nixos` helper script.
 See [scripts.md](./scripts.md) for the full command reference and workflow examples.

 ## Adding External Disks